 Riikka Länsisalmi is university lecturer in Japanese and docent of Japanese studies at UH.
 Länsisalmi’s research interests include the Japanese language, language (education) policies, endangered languages and language revitalization, language attitudes and ideologies, law and language, linguistic anthropology, interactional sociolinguistics, discourse analysis and language pedagogy.
 More information about Länsisalmi’s publications and activities can be found in the UH research database

-Matti Miestamo is the professor of General Linguistics at UH.
-Miestamo’s research interests include negation, interrogatives, language complexity, typological theory and methodology, as well as language documentation and description.
-His work is typological in nature, which means a broad comparative perspective using extensive world-wide language samples.
-The focus of his documentary and descriptive work is on the Skolt Saami language spoken in northern Finland.
-More information about Miestamo’s publications and activities can be found in the UH research database
+Matti Miestamo is professor in General Linguistics at the University of Helsinki.
+His primary research fields are language typology taking a broad cross-linguistic comparative perspective and language documentation and description.
+His research interests include negation, interrogatives and language complexity, as well as typological theory and methodology.
+The focus of his documentary and descriptive work has been on the Skolt Saami language spoken in northern Finland.
+More information on Miestamo’s publications and activities can be found in the UH research database

-Johanna Nichols is Helsinki University Humanities Visiting Professor at UH, Professor Emeritus in Slavic Languages and Affiliate Professor Emeritus in Linguistics at the University of California, Berkeley, and Research Director in the Linguistic Convergence Laboratory, Higher School of Economics, Moscow.
+Johanna Nichols, Professor Emerita in Slavic Languages and Affiliate Professor Emerita in Linguistics at the University of California, Berkeley, is a frequent visitor to the HALS research community at the University of Helsinki.
 She works on typology and linguistic history and does fieldwork on Ingush and Chechen (Nakh-Daghestanian, Caucasus).
-She is co-founder with Balthasar Bickel of the Autotyp databases and projects (
+She is co-founder with Balthasar Bickel of the

 Stephan Schulz is one of the coordinators of HALS and a doctoral student in African studies working on analyzing the phonology of the Southern Ndebele (isiNdebele) language spoken in northeastern South Africa.
 Besides phonology, tonology and phonetics, Schulz’s interests include e.g. possessive constructions and conceptual metaphor, and more generally, learning culturally, cognitively and historically informed holistic approaches to language research, as well as getting familiar with statistical and computational methods in linguistics.
 More information about Schulz’s activities and publications can be found in the UH research database